 1. What can I use the business loans for?

 A strong action plan: The primary question one must ask is, why do I need this loan?
-List the outcomes you intend to achieve with the loan, be it for buying new equipment, hiring more staff, inventory or simply working capital.
+List the outcomes you intend to achieve with the loan, be it for buying new machinery, hiring more staff, inventory or simply working capital.
 Once you have a good reason and an action plan, you will have better clarity on how to utilise the funds.

 2. How to choose the right lender for my business loan?

 Identify lenders who cater to businesses like yours: There are a lot of lenders in the market and each of them have specific criteria on who they can fund, how much they can fund, documentation required and interest rates.
 Since businesses are different, lenders also have preferences on the type of businesses they cater to.
 Hence, it is important to identify the right business lending firm for your loan.